DiseaseTranscriptomicsLab/scStudio/README.md

 # Development

 Each main analysis step is implemented as a separate Shiny app.
 This modular approach allows users to run multiple types of analyses simultaneously, each in its own dedicated app window.
-As different methods complete their computations, the results are automatically updated, ensuring that users have real-time access to their data and analyses.
+As different methods complete their computations, the results are automatically updated, ensuring that users have real-time access to their data and analyses. **[VIDEO TUTORIAL ON GETTING STARTED](link)**

 [![Alt text](images/Homepage.png)](https://compbio.imm.medicina.ulisboa.pt/app/scStudio)